N-emitters as possible sign-posts of GC formation: Introduction

 \section{Introduction}

-Deep high-resolution observations of high-$z$ galaxies, enabled with the recent James Webb Space Telescope (JWST), are starting to provide insights on the formation of the first star clusters, cluster complexes, and galaxies formed after the Big Bang, including possibly the first {\em in situ} views of globular clusters (GCs) in formation \citep[e.g.][]{Adamo2024Bound-star-clus,Claeyssens2025Tracing-star-fo}.
+Following up on pioneering works using strong gravitational lensing to identify high-redshift star cluster candidates \citep[e.g.][]{Vanzella2017Paving-the-way-,Vanzella2019Massive-star-cl}, deep high-resolution observations with the James Webb Space Telescope (JWST), are starting to provide new insights on the formation of the first star clusters, cluster complexes, and galaxies formed shortly after the Big Bang, including possibly the first {\em in situ} views of globular clusters (GCs) in formation \citep[e.g.][]{Vanzella2023JWST/NIRCam-Pro,Adamo2024Bound-star-clus,Claeyssens2025Tracing-star-fo}.

 Long thought to be the oldest and simple stellar systems, GCs are now well known to host multiple stellar populations with systematic star-to-star abundance variations, whose nature remains puzzling \citep[e.g.][]{Bastian2018Multiple-Stella}.

 The recent discovery with JWST of a new class of rare objects with unusual nitrogen emission lines in the ultra-violet (UV), the so-called N-emitters, has opened a possibility to study GC formation at high-redshift.
-Indeed, these objects show super-solar N/O abundance ratios at low metallicities \citep[e.g.][]{Bunker2023JADES-NIRSpec-S,Ji2025Connecting-JWST} and other properties resembling those of GCs, which has led several authors to suggest that N-emitters could be signposts of GCs in formation \citep{Charbonnel2023N-enhancement-i,Senchyna2024GN-z11-in-Conte,Marques-Chaves2024Extreme-N-emitt,Ji2025Connecting-JWST}.
+Indeed, these objects show super-solar N/O abundance ratios at low metallicities \citep[e.g.][]{Bunker2023JADES-NIRSpec-S,Ji2026Connecting-JWST} and other properties resembling those of GCs, which has led several authors to suggest that N-emitters could be signposts of GCs in formation \citep{Charbonnel2023N-enhancement-i,Senchyna2024GN-z11-in-Conte,Marques-Chaves2024Extreme-N-emitt,Ji2026Connecting-JWST}.

 To test this hypothesis and further explore the possible link between N-emitters and GCs, we here use the recent results from \cite{Morel2025Discovery-of-ne}, who provided the first systematic search and statistical study of the population of N-emitters using a large fraction of the available JWST spectra.
 Assuming that N-emitters trace the formation of GCs, we combine the observed fraction of N-emitters as a function of redshift, with recent measurements of the cosmic star-formation rate density evolution to predict the formation rate, age distribution, and total amount of stars formed in GCs, which we compare with observations.